Lemon Slice Nebula

-IC 3568 was discovered on August 31, 1900 by the American astronomer Robert Grant Aitken while using Lick Observatory's 12" Clark Refractor.
-While examining Comet Borrelly-Brooks, he found that the star BD +83° 357 in Camelopardalis is surrounded by a small circular nebula.
-This was confirmed with the observatory's 36" Refractor the next night.
-IC 3568 was misclassified as a compact galaxy in the Uppsala General Catalogue, as UGC 7731.
+IC 3568 was discovered on August 31, 1900 by the American astronomer Robert Grant Aitken while using Lick Observatory's 12" Clark refractor to observe comet Borrelly-Brooks.
+He noticed that the "star" BD+83°357 in Camelopardalis was actually a small nebula.
+He used the observatory's 36" refractor the next night to confirm that this was a round nebula.
+IC 3568 was mistakenly classified as a compact galaxy in the Uppsala General Catalogue, as UGC 7731.